What Is Gap Medical Insurance?

 - Out-of-pocket max: The maximum dollar figure you’re responsible for paying in a single year.

-Medical gap coverage benefits
+Medical gap insurance coverage benefits

 Health insurance gap coverage combined with an HDHP can save you money on monthly premium costs while providing similar levels of coverage compared to a normal health insurance plan.